-Phytophthora nicotianae Causing Severe Disease on Potato and Tomato in North Carolina
+Phytophthora nicotianae causing severe disease on Potato and Tomato in N.C.

 El inglés es el idioma de control de esta página.
 En la medida en que haya algún conflicto entre la traducción al inglés y la traducción, el inglés prevalece.

 Al hacer clic en el enlace de traducción se activa un servicio de traducción gratuito para convertir la página al español.
 Al igual que con cualquier traducción por Internet, la conversión no es sensible al contexto y puede que no traduzca el texto en su significado original.
 NC State Extension no garantiza la exactitud del texto traducido.
 Por favor, tenga en cuenta que algunas aplicaciones y/o servicios pueden no funcionar como se espera cuando se traducen.